blacknred04/portfolio/index.md

 # About Me

 Hi I'm Ed.
 Just a normal guy from PH who wants to learn hacking.
 I am a former Mid-Network Engineer with 6 years of IT experience.
+I'm currently trying to learn new things from THM/HTB/portswigger/cyberwarfarelabs and thru CTFs from picoCTF/overthewire/hacker101

 <!--### Definition lists can be used with HTML syntax..-->